How Verdikt works are useful only when they survive contact with the evidence. This guide builds the framework that does.

 The fourth stage is the 10× claim test.
 The claim is decomposed into measurable sub-claims (latency, cost, accuracy, coverage, time-to-value).
 Each is benchmarked against the named competitor and the do-nothing baseline.
 The named falsifier is run as an inverse test: if the criterion holds today, the claim is downgraded.
 A second model (typically GPT-5) runs an adversarial pass that tries to break the claim from the strongest counter-argument.
 The transcript ships with the verdict.

 The fifth stage is synthesis.
-A multi-section memo is drafted to a fixed template: cover with verdict and kill criterion, market section, competition section, 10× test, pricing, build plan (when the call is BUILD), GTM motion, and source library.
+A multi-section memo is drafted to a fixed template: cover with the Verdikt Score and named risks, market section, competition section, 10× test, pricing, build plan (when the Verdikt Score is 70 or higher), GTM motion, and source library.
 Tier-graded citations appear inline.
-Two audience frames live in the same memo: BUILD/PIVOT/KILL for founders, PURSUE/RECONSIDER/REJECT for investors.
-The mapping is 1:1; the framing is different.
+The cover shows a numerical Verdikt Score (0 to 100) with four sub-scores.

 The 14 quality gates that block a memo from shipping